mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 To enforce authentication, specify
 ```
-nosqlprotocol.authentication=required
+nosqlprotocol.authentication_required=true
 ```
 in the configuration.
-If authentication is required, then any command that require access to the MariaDB server will fail, unless the client has authenticated.
+If authentication is required, then any command that requires access to the MariaDB server will fail, unless the client has authenticated.

 ## Authorization